by Dr. Lawrence Wilson

-The dosage for an adult is three tablespoons daily for a few days before surgery, and for two weeks afterwards.
-I prefer Arabesque brand or Sovereign Silver brand of colloidal silver.
+The dosage for an adult is two tablespoons daily for a few days before surgery, and for five days afterwards.
+We prefer Arabesque brand or Sovereign Silver brand of colloidal silver.
 Homemade colloidal silver is not reliable enough.

 - Kelp.
 Kelp supplies many vital nutrients in a convenient capsule form.
 Taking three to six 600 mg capsules per day for a week before surgery, at the very least, can alleviate the worst mineral deficiencies in most people.
 Taking it for much longer before surgery would be better, at least for a month or two.